 2.1 DEFINITIONS

+Controllable Load Reource (CLR) Election Study

+A parallel, non-firm interconnection study performed at the request of an Interconnecting Large Load Entity (ILLE) to evaluate whether constraints can be mitigated by operating the proposed Large Load as a Controllable Load Resource (CLR).

 Manual System Adjustment

-Operator actions, with consequences allowed by Section 4, Transmission Planning Criteria, in response to an outage in the ERCOT System, including, but not limited to circuit switching or changes to schedules of Generation Resources, but excluding the physical repair or replacement of any damaged equipment.
+Operator actions, with consequences allowed by Section 4, Transmission Planning Criteria, in response to an outage in the ERCOT System, including, but not limited to circuit switching or changes to schedules of Controllable Load Resources (CLRs), Generation Resources, but excluding the physical repair or replacement of any damaged equipment.